Alex188dot/CorsoPython/Tkinter/Car Dealer/README.md

 # Car Dealership program

+The requirements to run this program are the following 4 libraries:

+mysql-connector-python==8.0.28
+tkinter==8.6
+smtplib==0.0.1
+matplotlib==3.5.1

+MySQL Connector to connect to the database, Tkinter for the GUI, SMTPlib for sending confirmation emails, Matplotlib to create graphs.

 This program mimics a landing page for a car dealer where the user can input their email address

 <img width="595" alt="Screenshot 2023-07-28 at 16 21 04" src="https://github.com/Alex188dot/CorsoPython/assets/117444853/ef29c56a-f1ef-4b5e-98a0-2cd3a763ada8">